wmo-im/wis2box/docs/source/reference/monitoring/alerts.rst

    :alt: add alert notification
    :align: center

-Final Step: Testing the Setup
+Final step: testing the setup
 -----------------------------

 After setting everything up, trigger an alert in your Grafana dashboard to test if the email notifications are working.
 You should receive an email when the alert conditions are met.